jdreux/streamUR/README.md

 ## Other uses

 There are some other handy processors that can be used with streamUR.
-For instance the jslint processors runs the JSLINT tool on the javscript code and presents the results.
-Try: */assets/myscript.jslint.js*.
+For instance the jslint processors runs the JSLINT tool on the javscript code and presents the results: */assets/myscript.jslint.js*.

-To get a nicer view of the results, you can use the *prettyjslint* processor that returns HTML.
-Try: */assets/myscript.prettyjslint.html*.
+To get a nicer view of the results, you can use the *prettyjslint* processor that returns HTML: */assets/myscript.prettyjslint.html*.

 There are other useful processors that can be used, see the full list below.